-In order to assemble and use this board, a user needs to have basic electronic tools and some skill in their usage, a 14 or 8 pin PIC microcontroller and the tools required to write code and program the executable file onto the controller.
-Additionally, if this board was purchased as a bare PCB, then a number of discrete components are also required to stock it appropriately for use.
+In order to assemble and use this board, a user needs to have basic electronic tools and some skill in their usage, and an 18 pin PIC microcontroller and the tools required to write code and program the executable file onto the controller.
+Additionally, if this board was purchased as a bare PCB, then a number of discrete components are also required to stock it.